mohammedouttaleb/Crud-Web-App-Assignment/README.md

 # Crud-Web-App-Assignment
-this is a prototype for a crud application develped with Flask (Python ) and Flutter.
+this is a prototype for a crud application developed with Flask (Python ) and Flutter.